+'''

-''' $ avocado run --loaders file external:/bin/sh -- existing_file.py "'/bin/echo something'" nonexisting-file '''
+$ avocado run --loaders file external:/bin/sh -- existing_file.py existing-file

+→nonexisting-file

+'''

-This will run 3 tests, the first one is a normal test defined by existing_file.py (most probably an instrumented test).
-Then we have /bin/echo which is going to be executed via /bin/sh -c '/bin/echo something'.
-The last one would be nonexisting-file which would execute /bin/sh -c nonexisting-file which most probably fails.
+This will run 3 tests, the first one is a normal test defined by existing_file.py (most probably an instrumented test) and will be executed by the "file" loader.
+Then we have two script files which are going to be executed with /bin/sh.